slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"What does the money machine eat?
 It eats youth, spontaneity, life, beauty, and, above all, it eats creativity.
 It eats quality and shits quantity."
 -- William S. Burroughs [1914]*

+> *"Don’t be seduced into thinking that that which does not make a profit is without value."
+-- Arthur Miller [1915]*

+> *"Most people tiptoe through life, hoping to make it safely to death."
+-- Earl Nightingale [1921]*

 > *"Live fast, die young, and leave a good looking corpse."
 -- James Dean [1931]*

-> *"Each of us, when our day’s work is done, must seek our ideal, whether it be love or pinochle or lobster à la Newburg, or the sweet silence of the musty bookshelves."
--- O. Henry*

 > *"Mondays are fine.
 It’s your life that sucks."
--- Ricky Gervais*
+-- Ricky Gervais [1961]*

-> *"Don’t be seduced into thinking that that which does not make a profit is without value."
--- Arthur Miller*
+> *"If someone offered you a billion dollars with the only catch being that you’d have a pretty bad cold for the rest of your life, would you take it?
+Definite no for me and, I’d guess, for many of you.
+Really highlights how much more important health is than everything else."
+-- Tim Urban [1982]*

 > *"Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t."
--- Ramit Sethi*
+-- Ramit Sethi [1982]*

-> *"Most people tiptoe through life, hoping to make it safely to death."
--- Earl Nightingale*

 Hints: